Preliminary note

 Notion --> Error

-Each API has its own authentication, format, and structure, so the LLM is forced to know the implementation details in each case.
-This potentially means a different context every time you interact with services:
+Each API has its own authentication, format, and structure, so the LLM is forced to know implementation details in each case.
+This potentially implies a different context every time you interact with services:

 - GitHub → token + pagination.